 For those who are good with tools and who enjoy fixing things, working as a handyman or a contractor is an excellent small business idea.
 Handyman skills are always in demand, no matter where you’re located.

 Landscaping and lawn care service

 People love their green spaces so why not be the person that cares for them?
 Most landscaping gigs comprise mowing, pruning and weeding so you probably won’t need a ton of skills to get started with this small business idea.
-However, clients may eventually ask for your advice on trees, soils, watering systems, fertilisers and so on.
+However, clients may eventually ask for your advice on trees, soils, watering systems, fertilizers and so on.
 You’ll need to get some training if you want to grow your business by offering that sort of advice.
-There are lots of niches to target.
+This sector is growing and there are lots of niches you could target.
 You could be the gardening contact for private residents, landlords, summer homes, commercial spaces or even public spaces.

 Do you know a trade like carpentry, joinery, plumbing or electrical?
 There’s regular demand for new housing and, even when there’s not, people will want to renovate their old home.
 Either way, someone has to do the work.
 Construction has lots of niches.
 You could be the door-hanging contractor, the staircase maker, or the patio person just to name a few.

 Skilled engineers, builders and welders can grow boutique manufacturing businesses.
 Equipment and materials can be costly so try to identify a local niche that allows you to focus on a few core products or tasks.
 You might pick up contracts building components for other businesses in the area.
 To make this business idea work, you’ll need to be a good communicator in order to understand customer requirements.
 Some design or drawing skills will also be handy.